 Social role and social support system

 Spondylolysis typically begins in adolescence; therefore, parental education is important to ensure proper follow-up with health care providers.
-Athletes participating in gymnastics, weight lifting, soccer, and football are reportedly at a higher risk given repetitive flexion/extension movements of the spine.
+Athletes participating in certain sports such as gymnastics, weightlifting, soccer, and football are at a higher risk given repetitive flexion/extension movements of the spine.
+A goal of early treatment is to prevent progression and to limit prolonged absence from sport.

 Available or current treatment guidelines